-The following discussion of our results of operations, liquidity and capital resources includes a comparison of the years ended December 31, 2022 and 2021.
+The following discussion of our results of operations, liquidity and capital resources includes a comparison of the years ended December 31, 2023 and 2022.
 This information should be read in conjunction with the information contained in "Part I. Item 1.
-Business", Part I. Item 1A.
+Business", "Part I. Item 1A.
 Risk Factors" and the audited consolidated financial statements and the notes thereto included under "Item 8.
 Financial Statements and Supplementary Data" elsewhere in this Form 10-K Equivalent.

 We are a leading international shallow water offshore contractor providing equipment and services for the drilling, completion, maintenance and decommissioning of oil and natural gas wells.
-We are solely focused on shallow water operations in depths of up to 500 feet, and our fleet consists of 36 ILC jack-up rigs as of December 31, 2022.
+We are solely focused on shallow water operations in both benign and harsh environments, in water depths of up to 500 feet, and our fleet consists of 36 ILC jack-up rigs as of December 31, 2023.